Creating a Dysphagia Cookbook IDDSI-Style

 With all these resources in one place, MDC is a complete resource!

-MDC is the ONLY Consumer Dysphagia Cookbook that Incorporates IDDSI
+MDC: Only Consumer Dysphagia Cookbook that Incorporates IDDSI

 A review of the other dysphagia diet cookbooks on Amazon shows that no other dysphagia cookbook mentions or acknowledges the international standards endorsed by all the major professional organizations in America (See this article noting support of IDDSI from ASHA and the AND).
 No dysphagia cookbook included recipes to comply with the standards and testing methods of IDDSI.
 One of the goals of IDDSI is to ensure standardized terminology and testing methods are used around the globe.
 All of the other cookbooks are silent about these crucial standards.